 - They are customized to match the size and shape you want prior to your surgery, then they are placed inside a pocket that Dr. Roland creates during the procedure.

 - The implant is empty when it is placed inside your breast and then is gradually filled with the saltwater solution until it reaches the right size

-Saline implants consist of a silicone outer layer and are filled with sterile saltwater.
-It comes in a variety of sizes, each of which can hold a different range of volume.
-The implant is empty when it is placed inside your breast and then is gradually filled with the saltwater solution until it reaches the right size.
-Saline implants are thought to give the breasts a firm and bouncier look.

 Both implants are approved by the FDA and are widely considered to be very safe for patients.
 Only patients over 22 years of age can get silicone gel implants.